 The Dutile Honors Program has four components: Academic, Servant Leadership, Intercultural Experience and Spiritual.
 Honors Program Scholars are expected to demonstrate growth in each of these areas.
 These components reflect the mission to be a Christ-centered university preparing students to be servant leaders in a global society.
 You will personalize your Honors Program experience by choosing which Honors courses to take and proposing to the Honors Program Committee how you will fulfill each component.

-Students who are selected to participate in the Honors Program are required to complete the following components:
+Students who are selected to participate in the Dutile Honors Program will complete the following components:

 - Honors Fundamentals of Speech (3 hours)

 - Honors L.I.F.E.
 Economics (3 hours)

 - Honors Colloquium (two 1-hour courses)

 The Honors Colloquium is an exchange of ideas and research on a predetermined topic.
 The course includes guest lectures, instructor-led discussion, student-led panel discussion and student presentations.
 Past course topics include "The Rhetoric of Survival" and "Food and Culture."